aclark4life/parse2plone/README.txt

 Parameters
 ''''''''''

-You can configure the following paramenters in your ``buildout.cfg`` file:
+You can configure the following parameters in your ``buildout.cfg`` file:

 - ``path`` - Specify an alternate location for the Plone site object in the database.